Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 </details>

-6. On the **Options** page, you can specify tags (key-value pairs) for resources in your stack, set permissions, set stack failure options, and set advanced options.
+7. On the **Options** page, you can specify tags (key-value pairs) for resources in your stack, and set permissions, stack failure options, and advanced options.
 When you're done, choose **Next**.
-7. On the **Review** page, review and confirm the template settings.
+8. On the **Review** page, review and confirm the template settings.
 Under Capabilities, select the check box to acknowledge that the template will create IAM resources.
-8. Choose **Create** to deploy the stack.
+9. Choose **Create** to deploy the stack.
-9. Monitor the status of the stack.
+10. Monitor the status of the stack.
 When the status is `CREATE_COMPLETE`, Teradata AI Unlimited is ready.
-10. Use the URLs displayed in the **Outputs** tab for the stack to view the created resources.
+11. Use the URLs displayed in the **Outputs** tab for the stack to view the created resources.

 If you have only deployed AI Unlimited, you must deploy an interface before running your workload.
 To deploy the interface locally on Docker, see xref::install-ai-unlimited-interface-docker.adoc[].
 You can also use the [Jupyter Template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws#jupyter-template) to deploy a single instance with JupyterLab running in a container controlled by systemd.